forseti-security/forseti-security/_docs/guides/best-practices.md

 ## Service Accounts
-When you use multiple service accounts with your Forseti Security deployments, you fulfill the security best practice of least privilege.
+When you use multiple service accounts with your Forseti Security deployments, you fulfill the security best practice of privilege separation.
 Following are the scenarios for which it's best to use separate service accounts:

  * **[Forseti Security Service Account](#forseti-security-service-account)**